IPS vs SS IPS vs Rapid IPS vs Fast IPS vs Agile-Splendor IPS – What Is The Difference?

 Just like how AU Optronics’ AHVA, Innolux’s AAS and BOE’s ADS are all IPS-type panels, Rapid IPS, Fast IPS, etc. are also the same family of IPS panels and share common traits, such as wide viewing angles and consistent colors.

-MSI calls their monitors with IPS panels that have a fast pixel response time speed “Rapid IPS”, while Acer calls them “Agile-Splendor IPS” – even if they’re using the same IPS (AHVA) panel made by AU Optronics, for instance.
+MSI calls their monitors with IPS panels that have a fast pixel response time speed “Rapid IPS”, while Acer calls them “Agile-Splendor IPS” – even if they could be using the same IPS (AHVA) panel made by AU Optronics, for instance.

 Some manufacturers still choose to simply call their fast IPS panels “IPS.”
 A Rapid IPS panel might not necessarily be faster than an Agile-Splendor IPS panel or even an “IPS” panel.